luanalbineli/baking-time/README.md

 This is the first project of the Android Nanodegree.
-Built using MVP pattern.
+Built using Dagger2, RxJava, MVP pattern, Retrofit and so on.

 #### Adding your DB Movie API Key